RealJavaDoe/15-puzzle/README.md

 ![alt text](https://github.com/RealJavaDoe/15-puzzle/blob/master/screenshot-2.03.png)

 This is a more completed version than [the one written before](https://github.com/RealJavaDoe/some_code/blob/master/classes/MyPuzzle.java).
-And if the code fits in one class ([FifteenPuzzle.java](https://github.com/RealJavaDoe/15-puzzle/blob/master/FifteenPuzzle.java)), the game has several options:
+And if the code fits in [one class] (https://github.com/RealJavaDoe/15-puzzle/blob/master/FifteenPuzzle.java)), the game has several options:

 | Key | Intended effect |
 | :---: | --- |